Frequently Asked Questions

 Can you give me updates or can I adopt the animal?

 We respond to more than 7,000 calls for help and are unable to provide updates on individual animals.
-You can monitor our website here to
+You can monitor our website here to see all available animals.

-What constitutes injured, ill or in distress?
+What constitutes injured, ill, or in distress?

 An animal is injured or ill if a physical wound is visible or he/she cannot stand/walk/function as normal.
 An animal is in distress if he or she is trapped, for example in a sewer, or unable to feed on their own, such as a newborn animal.